Hannibal (TV series): Casting

 Fuller stated in June 2014 after winning the Saturn Award for Best Network Television Series that they were told by Bowie's management to ask again for his availability for the third season.
 He also went on to list David Thewlis, Brad Dourif, Kristin Chenoweth, Lee Pace, and Anna Friel as actors he would like to appear on the series.
 For the third season, Anderson was promoted to series regular after recurring throughout the first two seasons.
 Tao Okamoto was announced to play Lady Murasaki, Hannibal's enigmatic aunt, in season three, however, Fuller later confirmed at a PaleyFest panel in New York that Okamoto would in fact be playing the role of Chiyoh, Lady Murasaki's handmaid.
 For the third season, Joe Anderson replaced Michael Pitt as Mason Verger, as Pitt decided not to return to the role.
 In December 2014, Fortunato Cerlino was announced as portraying Rinaldo Pazzi.
 In January 2015, several recurring roles were cast, including Richard Armitage as Francis Dolarhyde; Nina Arianda as Molly Graham, Will's wife; Rutina Wesley as Reba McClane; and Glenn Fleshler as Dr. Cordell Doemling.
 In March 2015, Zachary Quinto was cast in a guest-starring role as one of Dr. Du Maurier's patients.
 Izzard reprised the role of Gideon for the season three premiere, although she was initially hesitant about returning.

 Fuller stated that should the series continue, whether for a fourth season or feature film, and should they obtain rights to adapt The Silence of the Lambs, Elliot Page would be his ideal casting for Clarice Starling.

-In July 2020, Fuller confirmed that NBC executives were pushing for John Cusack or Hugh Grant to be cast as Lecter, solely based on attracting the most possible viewers for the series, while also saying that the casting of James Spader in The Blacklist that year was more akin to what they wanted as a series.
+In July 2020, Fuller confirmed that NBC executives had pushed for John Cusack or Hugh Grant to be cast as Lecter solely to attract the most viewers for the series, while also saying that casting James Spader in The Blacklist that year was more akin to what they wanted as a series.
+David Tennant also auditioned for Lecter, although Fuller liked Tennant, he felt that Mikkelsen was the right actor for the role.